jkenton/jkenton-pages/_posts/2025-10-02-thursday-morning.md

 Roger Hodgson - *Take The Long Way Home*

-(Roger was the singer for Supertramp when this song was a hit)
+(Roger wrote this for Supertramp when this song was a hit)

 ---